 Our lives improve only when we take chances - and the first and most difficult risk we can take is to be honest with o...

 Life After Antidepressants

 I was standing at the door of the Youth Centre office, smiling and laughing.
-In the kitchen, alongside me, were ...
+In the kitchen, alongside me, were a dozen ...